Beresford, Marquesses of Waterford |

 He lived at Otford and Squerryes Court, Westerham (Kent).

-* Some accounts say that he married three times, but I can find no evidence of a wife between Rose (d.
-1590) and Dorothy.
-The register entry for his first marriage gives his name as Michael Bashford and the entry for his wife's forename is illegible in the second marriage , but these are almost certainly the correct records; his second wife's forename is known from his will.
+* The register entry for his first marriage gives his name as Michael Bashford and that for his second as Michael Beresorth, and the entry for his wife's forename is illegible in the third marriage , but these are almost certainly the correct records; his third wife's forename is known from his will.

 ** The register entry gives his surname as Bersworth, but this is almost certainly the correct entry.